RobertElderSoftware/recc/README.txt

 *.l1 files do no contain any symbol information.
 They are the equivalent of a compiled binary, but they still look like assembly code and the syntax is much less forgiving that the l2 file format.

+*l0.<language extension> files are programming language specific files that are used to simplify the process of loading an executable into an emulator written in a given target language.

 * Emulators *

 There are currently emulators for the op-cpu in 4 different languages.
 C89, Javascript, Python and Java.
 The javascript emulator runs as part of the unit tests.
 The other 3 emulators can be run with these commands: